Frequently asked questions

 We’ve sometimes turned up at a property to find that the owner (especially those who have engaged our services for the first time) have decided to cancel the shoot without letting us know.
 Obviously, we’ve committed our time and resources to fulfil our side of the contract, but unfortunately owners sometimes think that there should be no consequences.
 For this reason, a 50% up-front deposit is required for first-time clients.
 If the shoot goes ahead, the deposit will be applied to the final payment.
 On the other hand, if the shoot is cancelled, the deposit will be refunded if the appointment was not rescheduled previously and at least 2 hours notice is given, otherwise the deposit is non-refundable.
 Depending how our interaction goes this shoot, we may apply the same rules for the next shoots until we feel that we have mutual respect for each other.
 That’s just how we run our business.

 Yes, as long as it doesn’t interfere with our next appointment.
-If it’s across the road, we will take the shots without additional charge, otherwise we will have to charge extra for this as it takes a lot of time to pack up our gear at the residence, drive to the location, unpack gear, take the shots and pack up the gear again.
+If it’s across the road or within a short walking distance (up to 200 metres), we will take the shots without additional charge, otherwise we will have to charge extra for this as it takes a lot of time to pack up our gear at the residence, drive to the location, unpack gear, take the shots and pack up the gear again.
 Please note that location shots may only be used in relation to the property being photographed.

 We generally send work out to clients by 5pm the next business day.
 The reason is that the photos can be edited any time during the day or the night, and this can give inconsistent results (particularly the exposure levels).
 We’ve found that we get the best results by further adjusting all the photos at the same time the following morning.